-But even though symptoms improve quickly, further laboratory tests may reveal the presence of the bacteria for two or more years after you begin taking antibiotics.
+But even though symptoms improve quickly, further lab tests may reveal the presence of the bacteria for two or more years after you begin taking antibiotics.
 Follow-up testing will help your doctor determine when you can stop taking antibiotics.
-Regular monitoring can also indicate development of resistance to a particular drug, often reflected in a lack of improvement of your symptoms.
+Regular monitoring can also detect development of resistance to a particular drug, often indicated by a lack of improvement in symptoms.

 Even after successful treatment, Whipple disease can recur.
 Doctors usually advise regular checkups.
 If you've experienced a recurrence, you'll need to repeat antibiotic therapy.

 Because of the nutrient-absorption difficulties associated with Whipple disease, your doctor may recommend taking vitamin and mineral supplements to ensure adequate nutrition.
 Your body may require additional vitamin D, folic acid, calcium, iron and magnesium.

 Preparing for an appointment

 If you have signs and symptoms common to Whipple disease, make an appointment with your doctor.
 Whipple disease is rare, and the signs and symptoms can indicate other, more common disorders, so it can be hard to diagnose.
 As a result, it's often diagnosed in its later stages.
 However, an early diagnosis reduces the risk of serious health effects associated with not treating the condition.